ugo-emekauwa/hx-policy-maker/README.md

 # HyperFlex Edge Policy Maker for Cisco Intersight (dCloud)

-The HyperFlex Edge Policy Maker script automates creation of Intersight HyperFlex policies in Cisco Intersight that can be used to deploy a Cisco HyperFlex Edge cluster.
+The HyperFlex Edge Policy Maker automates creation of HyperFlex policies in Cisco Intersight that can be used to deploy a Cisco HyperFlex Edge cluster.

-The following types of Intersight HyperFlex policies are automatically created:
+The following types of HyperFlex policies are automatically created:

 1. Cluster Network Configuration Policy
 2. Node Configuration Policy (IP and Hostname)